Edward H. Spicer: Studying: University training (1931–1946)

-Provinse encouraged him to pursue a PhD, with Ned later writing "John Provinse … urged me to go to the University of Chicago.
+Provinse encouraged him to pursue a PhD, with Ned later writing "John Provinse ... urged me to go to the University of Chicago.
 In an exploratory mood, I went and met [Alfred] Radcliffe-Brown and [Robert] Redfield.
 From then on I was under the spell of social anthropology."

-Ned applied to the University of Chicago for the 1934-35 school year, where he was accepted and given a full scholarship.
+Ned applied to the University of Chicago for the 1934–35 school year, where he was accepted and given a full scholarship.
 He worked for Redfield by cataloging and managing Redfield's office library.

-In the winter of 1935, Ned suffered a hemorrhage and was taken to Flint Goodrich Hospital on the university campus.
+In the winter of 1935, Ned had a hemorrhage and was taken to Flint Goodrich Hospital on the university campus.
 He remained there until the late fall of 1935 with a diagnosis of pulmonary tuberculosis.
 Ros later remarked that the doctors believed it was "valley fever" acquired in his days as an agricultural inspector.
 Neither Ned nor his family had the funds needed to pay the hospital, although Department Head Dr. Fay-Cooper "Papa" Cole found the funds to pay for the stay.